How to Install Bitwarden on Ubuntu Linux

 Bitwarden vs. Vaultwarden

-When setting up your own Bitwarden server, you’ll likely pick between the official Bitwarden and the unofficial Vaultwarden, which is a lighter option.
+When setting up your own Bitwarden server, you’ll need to choose between the official Bitwarden and the unofficial Vaultwarden.
+The official Bitwarden is the enterprise version and needs more computer resources.
+Vaultwarden, on the other hand, is a lighter, unofficial option written in Rust, often recommended for home users.

 - Official Bitwarden: This is the enterprise-grade version.
 It is very powerful but requires more system resources to run.